- Decoding Neural Data | Probabilistic Models of Cognition |

 Modeling & Data Analysis Tools & Datasets

-The Neural Decoding Toolbox, implemented in MATLAB, enables researchers to analyze neural data from sources such as single cell recordings, fMRI, MEG, and EEG, to understand the information contained in this data and how it is encoded and decoded in the brain.
-Learn about neural decoding methods, download the toolbox and sample datasets, and run examples with a MATLAB Live Script.
+The Neural Decoding Toolbox enables researchers to analyze neural data from sources such as single cell recordings, fMRI, MEG, and EEG, to understand the information contained in this data and how it is encoded and decoded in the brain.
+Learn about neural decoding methods, download the toolbox and sample datasets, and run examples in MATLAB or R.

 Resources to support the implementation and testing of probabilistic models and inference methods, including an interactive electronic text with an embedded programming environment, a web-based probabilistic programming language, working model implementations, and sample datasets.